go-outside-labs/story-protocol-takehome/literature_review/README.md

 <br>

-Current downsides of this technology are:
+The current downsides of this technology are:

-* Computation intensity: algorithms used are computationally intense as they require many interactions between the verifier and the prover (in interactive ZKPs), or require a lot of computational capabilities (in non-interactive ZKPs).
+* Computation intensity: algorithms used are computationally intense as they require many interactions between the verifier and the prover (in interactive ZKPs), or a lot of computational capabilities (in non-interactive ZKPs).

 * Design ZkEVM challenge: zkEVM that is fully compatible with native EVM is difficult to build.